External freedom to speak up policy for NHS workers

 Making a ‘protected disclosure’

-NHS England is a prescribed body to which you can make a ‘protected disclosure’ where those disclosures are relevant to our role.
+NHS England is a prescribed body to which you can make a ‘protected disclosure’ where the disclosure is relevant to our role.

-A protected disclosure is defined in the Public Interest Disclosure Act 1998.
-This legislation allows certain categories of worker to lodge a claim for compensation with an employment tribunal if they suffer because of speaking up.
+A protected disclosure is defined in the Employment Rights Act 1996.
+This legislation allows certain categories of worker to lodge a claim for compensation with an employment tribunal if they are subjected to a detriment because of speaking up.
 The legislation is complex and to qualify for protection under it, specific criteria must be met in relation to who is speaking up, about what and to whom.
-To help you consider whether you might meet these criteria, please seek independent advice from Protect or a legal representative
+To help you consider whether you might meet these criteria, please seek independent advice from Protect or a legal representative.

 There is a defined list of other ‘prescribed persons’ to whom you may also make a protected disclosure.